traefik/traefik/docs/configuration/backends/kubernetes.md

 #
 # namespaces = ["default", "production"]

-# Ingress label selector to identify Ingress objects that should be processed.
+# Ingress label selector to filter Ingress objects that should be processed.
 #
 # Optional
 # Default: empty (process all Ingresses)